Methodology

 Limitations and edge cases

-• • Sudden news events can invalidate recent context.
+• • Sudden news events can invalidate recent context fast.

-• • Low-liquidity assets can have noisier readings.
+• • Low-liquidity assets can create noisier readings.

-• • If history is limited, treat long-horizon claims cautiously.
+• • If history is short, treat long-horizon comparisons cautiously.

-Always interpret the data with timestamps and context.
+Always interpret the numbers together with timestamps and broader market context.

 Citable source